dcml-cn/dcml-cn.github.io/index.md

 <img src="images/milcom-logos.png?raw=true"/>
 </center>

-## Multimodal Imaging and Learning for Computional-based Medicine
+## Multimodal Imaging and Learning for Computional-based Medicine (MILCOM) Chair

 <br>
 My research activities center around medical image analysis through signal processing, machine learning, and computer vision techniques.
 Since 2018 I have been the holder of the MILCOM Chair.
-This project aims to design machine-learning methods that explicitly consider the challenges of medical imaging data such as dealing with large volumes,  multi-modal and heterogenous data,  small and imbalanced databases, and/or limited access to expert annotations.
+MILCOM aims to design machine-learning methods that explicitly consider the challenges of medical imaging data such as dealing with large volumes,  multi-modal and heterogenous data,  small and imbalanced databases, and/or limited access to expert annotations.
----

 ### Survival Analysis, PET images and Machine Learning